Table of Contents (TOC)

 4) Track bus’s route to detect any significant divergence.
 If discrepancy, cross-examine driver for a legitimate explanation such as “ We divert to this small town for passengers and then return to Google’s route.”

 Honestly, in my experience, this was a rare, one-off experience, OTOH, several times I have been competently directed off 1 vehicle bus to another for another journey’s leg I knew nothing about.
+LOL

 Less Traditional Transportation safety issues:

-While developed world countries primarily rely on the transportation modes discussed above, any transportation forms in addition to those above that you can imagine can and will be used by locals and tours throughout the world ....
+While developed world countries primarily rely on the transportation modes discussed above, any transportation forms in addition to those above that any you can imagine can and will be used by locals and tours throughout the world ....

-.... tuk-tuks, motorcycle taxis, bicycles, boats (Bangkok’s rooster-tails, S Vietnam Mekong Delta narrow fishing boats, Venice’s gondolas)
+.... tuk-tuks, motorcycle taxis, bicycles, boats (Bangkok’s rooster-tails, S Vietnam Mekong Delta narrow fishing boats, Venice’s gondolas.

 Particularly in developing or emerging nations ALL forms of localized transportation serve all economic levels including the wealthy & tourists.
 Certainly, the wealthy may use the most comfortable, while lesser folks & the more adventurous tourist will use local buses, commuter trains, tuk-tuks, rickshaws, motorcycles, and bicycles.